Aliases for MLKL Gene

 GeneCards Summary for MLKL Gene

-MLKL (Mixed Lineage Kinase Domain-Like) is a Protein Coding gene.
-Among its related pathways are Apoptotic cleavage of cellular proteins and CASP8 activity is inhibited.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+MLKL (Mixed Lineage Kinase Domain Like Pseudokinase) is a Protein Coding gene.
+Diseases associated with MLKL include Inflammatory Bowel Disease and Cecal Disease.
+Among its related pathways are Apoptosis and Autophagy and Dimerization of procaspase-8.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for MLKL Gene